athieriot/docker-elastic-topbeat/README.md

 A Metricbeat Docker image is available right now: [https://hub.docker.com/r/athieriot/metricbeat/](https://hub.docker.com/r/athieriot/metricbeat/)

-Please acknowledge that, at the moment (October 2016), the configuration of Metricbeat container can't bedone via environment variables.
+Please acknowledge that, at the moment (October 2016), the configuration of Metricbeat container can't be done via environment variables.
 You will need to provide a config file for further customisation.

 ## Alpine based